Raynes/lein-newnew/src/leiningen/new/default/README.md

 # {{name}}

 I'm an app.
-I sure don't do much.
+Or maybe I'm a library?
+I haven't decided yet.

+The choice is up to you!

 ## Usage